University of Washington TRMM Data Set

 ***** You must first register your email address before accessing any data.
 Click here to register. *****

-NOTE: (Oct 19, 2022) I have begun to process the latest version of the TRMM products (v07).
+NOTE: I have finished processing the latest version of the TRMM products (v07).
 Since the same algorithms are now being run on TRMM PR and GPM 2Ku data, we can confidently compare the output data from the two satellites.
 In order to facilitate this, I have changed the v07 TRMM regions so that they match the GPM v07 regions (with the exception that they terminate at +/- 40 instead of +/-67 latitudes).
-I will start with NAM and SAM and will continue from there.

 BATCH DOWNLOADING: You can use wget to download data quickly.
-For example if you want to download all the interpolated files from South America for August of 2005, you could use one of the following commands.
+For example if you want to download all the interpolated files from South America for August of 2005, you could use the following command.
 Don't forget the slash (/) at the end of the URL.
 And do not use brackets around your username and password.

 1. General Information

-The products in this data base are derived from 2A23, 2A25 and 2H25 TRMM-PR version 7 orbital data products (v07-2014) and from the 2APR version 7A orbital data products (v07).
-The newest version is accessible via the NASA STORM database.
+The products in this data base are derived from the 2APR version 7A orbital data products (v07).
+This data is accessible via the NASA STORM database.

 2. Regions

-The data are stored by regions of the globe, represented by the boxes in the maps above.
-By clicking inside a box on a map, the user will go to the page containing the analysis products for that selected region.
-One can accomplish the same thing by going here for v07 (old) or v07 (new) data and clicking on the region of interest.
+The data are stored by regions of the globe, represented by the boxes in the map above.
+By clicking inside a box on the map, the user will go to the page containing the analysis products for that selected region.
+One can accomplish the same thing by going here and clicking on the region of interest.

 3. Overview

-The NASA PR products 2A25/2APR and 2H25 are provided in bins along the slant range of the antenna beam.
+The NASA 2APR products are provided in bins along the slant range of the antenna beam.
 In the University of Washington database, these data in radar coordinates are geolocated and interpolated into a three-dimensional Cartesian grid and stored for analysis.
 From this dataset it is possible to identify structures of reflectivity echoes that satisfy certain criteria.
-Six types of echo objects are identified: detectable rain areas (DRA), isolated shallow echoes (ISE), deep convective cores (DCC), wide convective cores (WCC), deep-wide convective cores (DWC), and broad stratiform rain areas (BSR).
+Five types of echo objects are identified: shallow isolated echoes (SHI), deep convective cores (DCC), wide convective cores (WCC), deep-wide convective cores (DWC), and broad stratiform rain areas (BSR).
 Specific, defining characteristics of each of the objects are defined in section 5, below.

 4. Interpolated Data

-Our echo feature products (DRA, SHI, DCC, WCC, DWC and BSR) and our corrected reflectivity and latent heating (only for the old v07) fields are based on an interpolated dataset that we produce from the TRMM archived data identified as 2A25/2APR (specifially, the sub-product, attenuation corrected reflectivity) and 2H25 (latent heating).
+Our echo feature products (SHI, DCC, WCC, DWC and BSR) and our corrected reflectivity fields are based on an interpolated dataset that we produce from the TRMM archived data identified as 2APR (specifially, the sub-product, attenuation corrected reflectivity).
 The TRMM archive provides these data in range bins along the slant range of the radar beam, i.e. in "radar coordinates."
-For each of the above-described regions, the 2A25/2APR and 2H25 data in each range bin are first geolocated and then interpolated into a regular three-dimensional Cartesian grid.
-The interpolated grid size is 0.05° (approximately 5 km) in the horizontal at 80/176 vertical levels (separated by 0.25 km) for the 2A25/2APR reflectivity factor, and 19 levels (separated by 0.5 km for the first three levels and 1 km thereafter) for 2H25 latent heating.
-We remapped all data from 1998 to 2013 with the same horizontal resolution despite the change in orbital altitude of the TRMM satellite from 350 to 402 km in 2001, which changed the PR pixel size from 4.3 to about 5 km.
+For each of the above-described regions, the 2APR data in each range bin are first geolocated and then interpolated into a regular three-dimensional Cartesian grid.
+The interpolated grid size is 0.05° (approximately 5 km) in the horizontal at 176 vertical levels (separated by 0.25 km) for the 2APR reflectivity factor.
+We remapped all data from 1998 to 2014 with the same horizontal resolution despite the change in orbital altitude of the TRMM satellite from 350 to 402 km in 2001, which changed the PR pixel size from 4.3 to about 5 km.
 Details of the methods applied for correcting the geolocation and the interpolation of the datasets can be found in Houze et al. (2007)

-Additionally, nearest neighbor interpolation is used to re-grid the 2A25/2APR Near Surface Rain and Rain Type products corresponding to the selected areas into a two-dimensional 0.05° grid.
+Additionally, nearest neighbor interpolation is used to re-grid the 2APR Near Surface Rain and Rain Type products corresponding to the selected areas into two-dimensional 0.05° grids.
 The interpolated netcdf files contain all of this information with appropriate meta-data containing accurate descriptions of the stored variables.
 Note that the files contain two versions of the interpolated Rain Type variable.
-One contains the original 2A25/2APR values (ranging from 100 to 313 and including values of -88 for no rain and -999 for missing data).
+One contains the original 2APR values (ranging from 100 to 313 and including values of -88 for no rain and -999 for missing data).
 The other has a simplified version of the categories assigning values of (1) for stratiform, (2) for convective, and (3) for other.

 5. Identification of Echo Objects

-The UW database contains information on six types of radar echo objects derived from the interpolated Cartesian data described above.
+The UW database contains information on five (5) types of radar echo objects derived from the interpolated Cartesian data described above.

 6. Echo Objects Masks